Skip to content

 Frequently Asked Questions

-Yes — if it is your primary residence and you are using a revocable trust, your lender cannot accelerate the loan under federal law.
+Yes.
+If it is your primary residence and you are using a revocable trust, your lender cannot accelerate the loan under federal law.

 Not if you file the proper affidavit listing yourself as a resident beneficiary.
 The exemption stays active as long as you live there.